 It used to be common for websites to “trick” the Google bots into thinking they had a lot of content by simply duplicating content across the site because that’s a lot cheaper and less troublesome than creating fresh content.
 But, Google got wise to this long ago — probably around 2009 — and increasingly penalizes sites that do this.

 To avoid penalties, legitimate webmasters began to fear any duplication on their sites.
 Hence, the myth that categories and tags kill SEO.
 According to Matt Cutts, the reigning expert on duplicate content, taxonomies shouldn’t result in penalties for duplicate content.
 Period.
 [As a tangent, (and what kind of professor would I be if I didn’t divert on the occasional tangent) don’t obsess over folks who steal your content.
-Sure, it’s annoying, but Google is smart enough to figure which is the original and which is the copy and only penalizes the copy, again according the Matt Cutts.]
+Sure, it’s annoying, but Google is smart enough to figure which is the original and which is the copy and only penalizes the copy, again according to Matt Cutts.]

 By way of example, take a look at my archive page for a new category — Analytics in Action (which publishes every Friday — or at least that’s the goal).